michael2012z/BitBible/markdown/KJV/files/2Chr.md

 10. And these were the chief of king Solomon’s officers, even two hundred and fifty, that bare rule over the people.

-11. And Solomon brought up the daughter of Pharaoh out of the city of David unto the house that he had built for her: for he said, My wife shall not dwell in the house of David king of Israel, because the places are holy, whereunto the ark of the Lord hath come.holy: Heb. holiness
+11. And Solomon brought up the daughter of Pharaoh out of the city of David unto the house that he had built for her: for he said, My wife shall not dwell in the house of David king of Israel, because the places are holy, whereunto the ark of the Lord hath come.

 12. Then Solomon offered burnt offerings unto the Lord on the altar of the Lord, which he had built before the porch,

 13. Even after a certain rate every day, offering according to the commandment of Moses, on the sabbaths, and on the new moons, and on the solemn feasts, three times in the year, even in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles.

-14. And he appointed, according to the order of David his father, the courses of the priests to their service, and the Levites to their charges, to praise and minister before the priests, as the duty of every day required: the porters also by their courses at every gate: for so had David the man of God commanded.so had David…: Heb. so was the commandment of David the man of God
+14. And he appointed, according to the order of David his father, the courses of the priests to their service, and the Levites to their charges, to praise and minister before the priests, as the duty of every day required: the porters also by their courses at every gate: for so had David the man of God commanded.

 15. And they departed not from the commandment of the king unto the priests and Levites concerning any matter, or concerning the treasures.

 16. Now all the work of Solomon was prepared unto the day of the foundation of the house of the Lord, and until it was finished.
 So the house of the Lord was perfected.

-17. Then went Solomon to Ezion–geber, and to Eloth, at the sea side in the land of Edom.Eloth: also called, Elath
+17. Then went Solomon to Ezion–geber, and to Eloth, at the sea side in the land of Edom.

 18. And Huram sent him by the hands of his servants ships, and servants that had knowledge of the sea; and they went with the servants of Solomon to Ophir, and took thence four hundred and fifty talents of gold, and brought them to king Solomon.